nguyendviet/mobile-notes/docs/article.md

-## Provison a full serverless app with CloudFormation nested stacks
+## Provision a full serverless app with CloudFormation nested stacks

 In this article, I'm going to walk you through the process of using CloudFormation nested stacks to create a full serverless app **following AWS best practices**.
 The app we're going to create is the Mobile Notes app which was described in my previous article: [Build a serverless app with React, Node.js and AWS](https://www.linkedin.com/pulse/build-serverless-app-react-nodejs-aws-viet-nguyen/):